 While I know that it’s super easy to mix up any dough recipe with the right machine and attachments, today I’ll show you how you can make a fantastic, flavorful, EASY pasta dough with little more than your hands.

 You can save this dough and freeze it either as a ball, pre-cut, or even as filled pasta.
-Then, simply drop into boiling water when you want it, and oh my, amazing things will be happening!
+Then, simply drop into boiling water when you want and done!

 Spaghetti, orecchiette, ravioli?
 If you can cut it, it’ll work!
-When I made this recipe I used the dough to make both mushroom and faux-ricotta ravioli, for which I will be sharing the recipes next, and they were SO freakin’ tasty I kid you not!
+When I made this recipe last time I used the dough to make an amazing mushroom and spinach ravioli.
+It was bomb!

 First, measure 2 cups of whole wheat flour into a large mixing bowl.
 Add 3 teaspoons of your favorite salt, and give those 2 ingredients a good whisk together.